 Regardless of the cause, when you’re suffering from neck pain, trying to get comfortable can be an issue, particularly when trying to sleep at night.
 Finding a comfortable position to get some rest and relief from your pain is essential for recovery and there are a number of things you can do to help improve your sleep.

-Neck pain is connected to the support of your back, so the best type of mattress for neck pain also offer excellent support and pressure point relief for those who suffer from back pain.
+Neck pain is connected to the support of your back, so the best mattress for neck pain also offer excellent support and pressure point relief for those who suffer from back pain.

-As a detailed extension to our Mattress Buying Guide, we take a look at some of the best types of mattresses for those suffering with neck pain.
+As a detailed extension to our Best Mattress Buying Guide, we take a look at some of the best mattresses for those suffering with neck pain.